ben-le/DevOps_Trainings/docs/Infras_Components/InfrastructureComponentsWork.md

+## Why Infrastructure Matters in DevOps

+A strong foundation is crucial for any successful organization, and IT infrastructure is no different.
+Whether it's housed in a traditional on-premise data center or leverages the cloud, understanding these core components is essential for anyone working in a DevOps environment.

-## Learn How Infrastructure Components Work
+## Benefits of Infrastructure Knowledge:

-The basic building block of any organization is its Infrastructure.
-It could be on the cloud or on-premise Data Center.

-An overall understanding of Infrastructure components is a must for a person who wants to practice or work in a DevOps environment.
-For example, when you get into meetings with network/security teams, with a fair amount of infrastructure knowledge you can ask the right questions, understand what they are saying and collaborate better.
+- **Effective Communication:** Participating in meetings with network/security teams becomes more productive.
+You can ask insightful questions, grasp their explanations, and collaborate more effectively.

-There is a big difference when you say “It’s not working, can you look into this” and “Hey, I have done my initial troubleshooting, and here are my findings.
-Can you look into this further and help us understand what’s causing the issue”
+- **Proactive Problem-Solving:** Imagine the difference between saying "It's not working, can you fix it?" and "I've done some troubleshooting, and based on my findings, here's what I suspect might be causing the issue.
+Could you take a look and help us diagnose further?".
+Understanding infrastructure allows for proactive problem-solving and faster resolution times.

-You should spend some time and have a basic understanding of the following:
+## Here's what you should get familiar with:
+This leads nicely into the list of infrastructure components you should explore for a better understanding.

 ### Networking
 1. OSI Model/TCP-IP Model